What you need to do before/upon arrival in Norway.

 Step 1 – All Grantees Except Those Staying in Svalbard:

-After confirming that a decision has been made on your residence permit application, schedule an appointment with the police to be photographed for your residence permit card or, if you are a student, see if your university has a day scheduled for international students to get this taken care of.
+After confirming that a decision has been made on your residence permit application, schedule an appointment to be photographed for your residence permit card or, if you are a student, see if your university has a day scheduled for international students to get this taken care of.
 If it does, make note of the date and plan on attending.

 Please be aware that the offices in many cities are very busy and you may not be able to get an appointment until several weeks after your arrival.